Cabinet switch buttresses Argentina's left-leaning economic model

-BUENOS AIRES (Reuters) - President Cristina Fernandez’s new Cabinet picks confirmed a deepening of Argentina’s left-leaning economic model rather than a policy switch needed to confront escalating inflation and dwindling foreign currency reserves.
+BUENOS AIRES, Nov 19 (Reuters) - President Cristina Fernandez’s new cabinet picks confirmed a deepening of Argentina’s left-leaning economic model rather than a policy switch needed to confront escalating inflation and dwindling foreign currency reserves.

-Argentine debt prices were little moved on Tuesday by the news, though the Global 2017 bond was down 1 percent.
-The Merval stock index .MERV fell 3 percent.
+Argentine debt prices were little moved by the news on Tuesday, though the Global 2017 bond was down 1 percent.

-Analysts said the 42-year-old, sideburn-sporting Kicillof already had more influence on Fernandez than the man he replaced, Hernan Lorenzino, who was given the job of ambassador to the European Union.
+Analysts said Kicillof already had more influence on Fernandez than the man he replaced, Hernan Lorenzino, who was given the job of ambassador to the European Union.

-Kicillof has advocated for more interventionist policies and, as an academic, gave classes and wrote about the theories of economists including John Maynard Keynes and Karl Marx.

-“For private investors, Kicillof is a concern, and for Argentines he is the ratification of the current economic course - nothing will change,” said Alberto Fernandez, who was Cabinet chief under former President Nestor Kirchner, the current president’s late husband.

-Notably, Fernandez kept Domestic Trade Secretary Guillermo Moreno, her point man on the most contentious economic issues.
-He is known for his tough manner with foreign firms and has sent companies like Brazilian miner Vale running for the door.

-In a video shown before the Cabinet changes were announced, Fernandez looked healthy and rested, holding a small white dog she said was sent to her by one of the brothers of the late left-wing leader of Venezuela, Hugo Chavez.
+“I wouldn’t say that any of this represents a policy change, per se.
+But a deepening of the model?
+Perhaps,” said Michael Henderson, a Latin American economist at Capital Economics in London.

-Argentina, Latin America’s No. 3 economy, faces inflation that private economists estimate at 25 percent and a currency, the peso, that is 65 percent weaker on the informal market than at the government’s official rate.
+Latin America’s No. 3 economy faces inflation that private economists estimate at 25 percent and a currency, the peso, that is 65 percent weaker on the informal market than at the government’s official rate.

 The government is also in the midst of a decade-long legal battle with holdout creditors and is blowing through foreign currency reserves to import energy and fund popular subsidies.

-Kicillof steered the Argentine government’s expropriation of a controlling stake in energy company YPF (YPFD.BA) from its former parent company, Spain’s Repsol (REP.MC).
+Kicillof, 42, steered the Argentine government’s expropriation of a controlling stake in energy company YPF from its former parent company, Spain’s Repsol .
 Argentina, once a net energy exporter, needs foreign capital to develop its vast Vaca Muerta shale reserves.

-“Since there’s no chance of Fernandez holding on to power, she might just throw caution to the wind and really double down on some of these ideological reforms pre-2015,” said Michael Henderson, a Latin American economist at Capital Economics.
+“Since there’s no chance of Fernandez holding on to power, she might just throw caution to the wind and really double down on some of these ideological reforms pre-2015,” Henderson said.

+Fernandez’s spokesman also announced the appointment of Carlos Fabrega as central bank chief on Monday, replacing Mercedes Marcó del Pont, and said Carlos Casamiquela would take over as agriculture minister, replacing Norberto Yauhar in the world’s No. 3 soybean and corn supplier.

 Most observers expect Fernandez’s government to maintain or intensify measures to keep the economy growing even as foreign investment abandons Argentina.
 She increased public spending to keep voters happy ahead of the mid-term vote, causing prices to rise and reserves to melt away.